isomerpages/moe-springfieldsec/_about-us/Our Organisation/Science Department.md

 ### Department Goals/Objectives:

-*   To ignite students' curiosity, passion and joy of learning the Sciences.
-*   To stimulate interest in and care for the local and global environment.
-*   To equip students with scientific mind-sets, values and practical knowledge of science and its applications to prepare them for Life and Society.
+*   To develop scientific mindsets, inquiry and practical knowledge of science and its applications to prepare students for a fast-changing and globalised world of the 21st century.
+*   To impart excitement and value of Science to students.

 ### Department Programmes: